Tulip-Dev/tulip/doc/python/graphobservation.rst

             print("The edges", event.getEdges(), "have been added to the graph", graph)

           elif event.getType() == tlp.GraphEvent.TLP_BEFORE_ADD_DESCENDANTGRAPH:
-            print("A descendant graph", event.getSubGraph(), "is about to be added in the sub-graphs hierarchy of graph", graph)
+            print("A descendant graph", event.getSubGraph(), "is about to be added in the subgraphs hierarchy of graph", graph)

           elif event.getType() == tlp.GraphEvent.TLP_AFTER_ADD_DESCENDANTGRAPH:
-            print("A descendant graph", event.getSubGraph(), "has been added in the sub-graphs hierarchy of graph", graph)
+            print("A descendant graph", event.getSubGraph(), "has been added in the subgraphs hierarchy of graph", graph)

           elif event.getType() == tlp.GraphEvent.TLP_BEFORE_DEL_DESCENDANTGRAPH:
-            print("A descendant graph", event.getSubGraph(), "is about to be deleted in the sub-graphs hierarchy of graph", graph)
+            print("A descendant graph", event.getSubGraph(), "is about to be deleted in the subgraphs hierarchy of graph", graph)

           elif event.getType() == tlp.GraphEvent.TLP_AFTER_DEL_DESCENDANTGRAPH:
-            print("A descendant graph", event.getSubGraph(), "has been deleted in the sub-graphs hierarchy of graph", graph)
+            print("A descendant graph", event.getSubGraph(), "has been deleted in the subgraphs hierarchy of graph", graph)

           elif event.getType() == tlp.GraphEvent.TLP_BEFORE_ADD_SUBGRAPH:
-            print("A sub-graph", event.getSubGraph(), "is about to be added in the graph", graph)
+            print("A subgraph", event.getSubGraph(), "is about to be added in the graph", graph)

           elif event.getType() == tlp.GraphEvent.TLP_AFTER_ADD_SUBGRAPH:
-            print("A sub-graph", event.getSubGraph(), "has been added in the graph", graph)
+            print("A subgraph", event.getSubGraph(), "has been added in the graph", graph)

           elif event.getType() == tlp.GraphEvent.TLP_BEFORE_DEL_SUBGRAPH:
-            print("A sub-graph", event.getSubGraph(), "is about to be deleted in the graph", graph)
+            print("A subgraph", event.getSubGraph(), "is about to be deleted in the graph", graph)

           elif event.getType() == tlp.GraphEvent.TLP_AFTER_DEL_SUBGRAPH:
-            print("A sub-graph", event.getSubGraph(), "has been deleted in the graph", graph)
+            print("A subgraph", event.getSubGraph(), "has been deleted in the graph", graph)

           elif event.getType() == tlp.GraphEvent.TLP_BEFORE_ADD_LOCAL_PROPERTY:
             print("A local property", event.getPropertyName(), "is about to be added in the graph", graph)